Engineering — 6 min

 Your contractor is (in most cases) responsible for handling their own income tax payments and social contributions.

-Your contractor is not (in most countries) entitled to statutory benefits.
+Your contractor isn’t (in most countries) entitled to statutory benefits.

-Both you and your contractor may need to fill out and submit specific paperwork, such as a 1099 in the US or an IR35 in the UK.
+Both you and your contractor may need to fill out and submit specific paperwork, such as a 1099 in the US (more on this later) or an IR35 in the UK.

-You are (in most cases) required to withhold tax and social contributions.
-You are also expected to provide additional employer contributions.
+You are (in most cases) required to withhold tax and social contributions and are expected to provide additional employer contributions.

 You are (in most cases) required to provide statutory employee benefits, such as sick leave, health insurance, and maternity leave.

-You need to possess deep local HR, tax, and legal expertise in each country you hire in.
+You need to understand local HR, tax, and legal requirements for each country you hire in.

 The level of misclassification risk is lower than with contractors.
 However, there are other potential risks, such as permanent establishment.